 - Your cat will still need its own space, but don’t give it a space that the dog is familiar with.
 Instead, find a space where your dog doesn’t spend too much time.

 - If you don’t have such a place, take some time before bringing the cat home to carve out a space by placing a barrier between the space and your dog or training your dog not to go into that area anymore.

-- Be patient with your dog and understand why he or she is upset and having to share a territory that was formerly only his or hers.
+- Be patient with your dog and understand why he or she is stressed and having to share a territory that was formerly only theirs.
 Remember to show them lots of attention so they understand that they will still have everything they had before, including your love, so they realise the new cat isn’t a threat to them.

 Bringing a new dog home to your cat